DallanQ/everdell_3/Manual.md

-A NEW YEAR BEGINS...
-Within the charming valley of Everdell, beneath the boughs of towering trees, among meandering streams and mossy hollows, a civilization of forest critters is thriving and expanding.
-Ever since famed adventurer Corrin Evertail discovered the hidden realm long ago, the citizens have prospered under the shelter of the enduring Ever Tree.

-From Everfrost to Bellsong, many a year have come and gone, but the time has come for new territories to be settled and new cities established.
-You will be the leader of a group of critters intent on just such a task.
-There are buildings to construct, lively characters to meet, events to host—it will be a busy year!
-Will the sun shine brightest on your city before the winter moon rises?

-Prepare to be enchanted by the wondrous world of Everdell.
-Once you are here, you might never, ever, want to leave.

-## "Everdell"

-Wandering the woods Gathering the stones Wearing in the path That leads to our home Laying down the floors Raising up the walls Working through the days Winter through to fall

-And we'll play down Where the grass is thick From the river drink See stars come out to meet us When all I need to do Is be near to you In the evening breeze By the Ever Tree

-Farmer in the field Miner in the mud King up in his castle With berry blue blood Schoolhouse in a tree Chapel in a stream We are side by side Building up our dream

-And we'll lay down Where the grass is thick From the river drink See stars come out to meet us When all I need to do Is be here with you 'Neath the changing leaves Of the Ever Tree

-## Contents

-## 1 Game Board

-## 4 Basic Event Tiles

-## Point Tokens (10 3-Point, 20 1-Point)

-## 20 Occupied Tokens

-## 1 8-Sided Die (For Solo Game)

-## 11 Forest Cards

-## 128 Critter & Construction Cards

-## 16 Special Event Cards

-## 1 Victory Card

-## 30 Berries

-## 30 Twigs

-## 25 Resin

-## 20 Pebbles

-## 24 Workers (6 Per Player)

-## 1 Ever Tree

-## Set Up
+## Set Up (PAGE 5)

-1) Place the board on the table.
+1. Place the board on the table.
 Place the Ever Tree on the stump at the top of the board.

-2) Place the twigs, resin, pebbles, and berries in piles along the bank of the river.
+2. Place the twigs, resin, pebbles, and berries in piles along the bank of the river.
 Place the point tokens and occupied tokens beside the board.

-3) Shuffle the Forest cards and place them on the forest clearings.
+3. Shuffle the Forest cards and place them on the forest clearings.
 Use 3 cards for two players, or 4 cards for three or four players.
 Put the remaining cards back in the box.

-4) Place the 4 basic Event tiles along the river, then shuffle the special Event cards and place 4 special Events on the lower branches of the Ever Tree.
+4. Place the 4 basic Event tiles along the river, then shuffle the special Event cards and place 4 special Events on the lower branches of the Ever Tree.
 Put the remaining special Events back in the box.

-5) Shuffle the main deck and randomly place 8 cards faceup in the Meadow.
+5. Shuffle the main deck and randomly place 8 cards faceup in the Meadow.
 Place the deck inside the Ever Tree.

-6) Each player chooses a color and starts with 2 workers of that color.
+6. Each player chooses a color and starts with 2 workers of that color.
 The first player will draw 5 cards from the deck, the second player 6 cards, the third player 7 cards, and the fourth player 8 cards.

-7) Each player places their 4 other workers on the upper branches of the Ever Tree: 1 worker on spring, 1 on summer, and 2 on autumn.
+7. Each player places their 4 other workers on the upper branches of the Ever Tree: 1 worker on spring, 1 on summer, and 2 on autumn.<br>
 The most humble player goes first.

-## Player 1
+> Player 1 takes 5 cards<br>

-## Player 2
+> Player 2 takes 6 cards<br>

-## 5 Cards

-2

-2

-4

-4

-2

-7

-5

-4

-2

-4

-## 6 Cards
+> Player 3 takes 7 cards<br>
+> Player 4 takes 8 cards<br>

-2 There is no limit to the amount of resources a player may have during the game.
-If any of the resources run out, use something else as a substitute.
+There is no limit to the amount of resources a player may have during the game.
+If any of the resources run out, use something else as a substitute.The facedown discard pile will be formed here(The empty space in game board).

-2

-3

-5

-3

-6

-## Player 3

-The facedown discard pile will be formed here.

-6

-## Player 4

- cards

- cards

-## How To Play
+## How To Play (PAGE 7)

 Play proceeds clockwise.
 You will take turns performing one of the following actions.
 These actions may be performed in any order, but only one action may be taken per turn.

+- Place A Worker<br>
-## Place A Worker Or Play A Card Or Prepare For Season
+- Or Play A Card<br>
+- Or Prepare For Season

-PLACE A WORKER Your workers are necessary for the expansion and success of your city.
+### PLACE A WORKER
+Your workers are necessary for the expansion and success of your city.
 You will be deploying them to various locations in Everdell in order to gather resources, draw more cards, host events, or perhaps to embark on a journey.

 There are two types of locations: exclusive and shared (portrayed with an open encircling ring).
 Only 1 worker may visit an exclusive location.
 Multiple workers, even of the same color, may visit a shared location.

-## Shared

 To visit a location, place one of your workers on any available symbol and immediately take the listed resources or perform the action.
 That worker is then considered deployed to that location until you bring them back with the Prepare for Season action.

-## Exclusive

 Example: Placing a worker on the second basic action space gains the player two twigs, and a card drawn from the deck.

-## Basic Action Spaces

-## Locations To Visit Include
+### Locations To Visit Include

+#### 1. Basic Action Spaces
+#### 2. Forest Locations
-Forest Locations The placement locations are only used in a four-player game.
+The placement locations are only used in a four-player game.
 However, you may not place 2 of your own workers on a single Forest location.

-## Destination Cards
+#### 3. Destination Cards (PAGE 8)
+You may place a worker on any Destination card in your city, or on a Destination card in another city that has an symbol, in which case the owner of the Destination gains 1 point token from the supply.<br>
 Example: If another player places their worker on the Post Office, the owner gains 1 point.

-You may place a worker on any Destination card in your city, or on a Destination card in another city that has an symbol, in which case the owner of the Destination gains 1 point token from the supply.

-## Events

-Requires your city to contain Woodcarver and Chapel.
+#### 4. Haven

-Haven The Haven location is a shared space.
+The Haven location is a shared space.
 There is no limit to the amount of workers that may be placed on it, even of the same color.
 By going here, you may discard any number of cards from your hand, and gain 1 of any resource for every 2 cards you discard.

-## Journey
+#### 5. Events

-Requires your city to contain 3 Destination cards.
+Grand Tour Event requires your city to contain 3 destination cards.<br>
+Woodcarver, Chapel requires your city to contain woodcover and chapel.
 You may also place 1 of your workers on any remaining basic Event or special Event to achieve it.
 To achieve the Event, you must meet all the listed requirements on the Event, and must pay any resources at the time you place your worker there.
 Only one player may achieve a specific Event.
 You have to be able to achieve the Event to place a worker on the Event.
 Achieved Events should be placed beside your city for scoring at the end of the game.

+#### 6. Journey
 In autumn only, you may send a worker on a journey.
 You must discard cards equal to the listed points of the Journey location you choose.
 The 5-point, 4-point, and 3-point locations are exclusive, and the 2-point location is shared.
 The deployed worker is worth the listed points at the end of the game.

-PLAY A CARD You may play one card.
+## PLAY A CARD (PAGE 9)
+You may play one card.
 To play a card, you must pay the listed requirements into the general supply.
 Cards may be played from either the Meadow cards or from your hand.

 You will be playing these cards in front of you to form your city.
 There are two types of cards in the game: Critters and Constructions.
 You may have multiple copies of any Common card in your city, but you may only have one specific copy of any Unique card.

-## Critters

-## S T N E M

-e r i u q e R

-## Or

-## Type/Cards In Deck/Name

-## Points

-## Constructions

-## Requirements

-## Card Text

 You may pay the required cost in berries to play the Critter card, or if the Construction listed in the top left of the Critter card is already in your city, you may play the Critter card without paying the cost in berries.

-## Type/Cards In Deck/Name

-## Points

-Important: When playing a Critter for free by using the related Construction, place an "occupied" token on the Construction.
+<b>Important:</b> When playing a Critter for free by using the related Construction, place an "occupied" token on the Construction.
 You may only do this once per Construction.

-## Card Text
+### City (PAGE 10)

-City Your city has a maximum of 15 spaces to play cards into.
+Your city has a maximum of 15 spaces to play cards into.
 Each card takes up one space.
 Recommended layout is 3 rows with 5 cards in each.
 Event cards do not count against this 15 card limit.
-Card Types
+#### Card Types

-Tan Traveler: Activates once immediately when played.
+- Tan Traveler: Activates once immediately when played.
 It never activates again.

-Green Production: Activates once immediately when played, and once during the Prepare for Season actions in spring and autumn.
+- Green Production: Activates once immediately when played, and once during the Prepare for Season actions in spring and autumn.

-Red Destination: Activates when a worker is placed on it.
+- Red Destination: Activates when a worker is placed on it.
 Cards with the symbol may be visited by opponents.

-Blue Governance: Grants you bonuses after playing certain card types, and offers different ways to play cards for a discount.
+- Blue Governance: Grants you bonuses after playing certain card types, and offers different ways to play cards for a discount.

-Purple Prosperity: Worth the base points and the listed bonus points at the end of the game.
+- Purple Prosperity: Worth the base points and the listed bonus points at the end of the game.

-## Suggested City Layout

-## Drawing Cards
+#### Drawing Cards

 Always draw cards from the deck, unless specifically told to draw them from the Meadow cards.